mlabbe/jfdi/readme.md

 ## Un-features ##

 - Designed to scale to the small-end only
-- Not designed to be fast for managing large builds
+- Not destined to be fast for managing large builds
-- No definition format to learn, just code in Python
+- Not the author's big idea of a perfect build system
-- No operating system-specific hooks
+- No definition format to learn, just code in Python with a batchy api

 ## Features ##

-- Just code your build in Python using functions designed to make building convenient
+- Just code your build in portable Python using functions designed to make building convenient
 - Self-propagating: end-user runs the build script directly to download the jfdi build system
 - Tested and nurtured to life on Linux, Macos and Windows with GCC, Clang and MSVC support
 - First class support for non-compiler building (LaTeX, shaders, etc.)